david942j/gdb-ruby/README.md

 ## Useful methods

-Basical usage is use `execute` to do anything you want to execute inside gdb, while **gdb-ruby** provides some useful methods listed as following:
+Basic usage is use `execute` to do anything you want to execute inside gdb, while **gdb-ruby** provides some useful methods listed as following:

 * `break`: Set break points.
 Alias: `b`